natashaclerkin/maisigh-MS4/README.md

 As a new user, I would like to:
 - View a visually clean and appealing homepage so that I can instantly understand the purpose of the site and navigate its offering easily.
-- Access the site from any mobile, tablet or desktop device so that I can have an equally enjoyable experience regardless of the selected device/platform.
+- Access the site from any mobile, tablet or desktop device so that I can have an equally enjoyable experience regardless of the selected device.
 - View content without the requirement to register so that I can quickly locate a specific jewellery piece.
 - Browse and filter jewellery by product type, rating, name or price so that I can easily find inspiration for a jewellery piece.
 - View a list of items by product type/name/details keyword search criteria so that I can quickly locate a specific jewellery piece.